I’ve been working online as a freelance writer for over 10 years.

 Whether you want to start freelancing as a writer, web designer, or developer, this guide will help you start your journey in 10 simple steps.

-Note: Please bear in mind that this guide only covers the basics.
-It will help you get started the right way.
-But if you want to take it to the next level and learn some of my secrets of earning $5,000 a month, you can grab my book Freelance Like A Pro.
+Note: This guide will help you get started as a freelancer the right way.
+If you want to take it to the next level and learn some of my secrets of earning $5,000 a month, you can grab my book Freelance Like A Pro.

 For example, if you’re good at drawing illustrations or designing product packaging, go to a freelance marketplace like UpWork or Freelancer and check to see if there are jobs for that type of work.

 Once you find a marketable skill, you should make sure you can offer it as a service.
-Simply put, you need to be really good at what you do to be able to get paid for it.
+Simply put, you need to be really good at that skill to be able to get paid for it.

 For example, let’s say you want to be a freelance writer for health and wellness blogs.
 This category has good demand.
 You also have experience writing about it in school or college.